Irresistible (Steve Harley & Cockney Rebel song): Background

 In 1992, "Irresistible" was released for the third and final time as a single.
 A re-release of Breed's 1986 remix, the song was released in Europe as the lead single from Harley's third solo album Yes You Can.
 In his 1992 interview with Record Collector, Harley said, "I've just released a new album called Yes You Can in Europe, but it's not out in this country [UK].
 I'm very proud of it.
 'Irresistible' is out over there as a single – it was never released over there at the time."

 Release

 "Irresistible" was released as a CD single by Comeuppance Ltd in Europe.
 The release included a new "Radio Edit" of the song, Breed's extended remix (also the album version on Yes You Can), and a B-side titled "The Waggon".
 The single was mastered by Steve Rooke and Ian Jones at Abbey Road Studios in London.
 On the release, as well as Yes You Can, production was credited to Most and Harley.

 "The Waggon" was written by Harley, and produced by Harley and Matt Butler.
 An earlier version of the song originally appeared as the B-side to Harley's 1989 single "When I'm with You", where it was titled "The Theme from Babbacombe Lee".

 Critical reception

-Dave Thompson of AllMusic spoke of the song in a review of Yes You Can, "There are some heartwarming moments on this album.
+In a retrospective review of Yes You Can, Dave Thompson of AllMusic stated, "There are some heartwarming moments on this album.
 'Irresistible' very nearly is..."